 1. Steps to Clear Safari Cache On Mac

-Follow the steps below to first enable the “Develop” menu item on Mac and use the Develop Menu to clear Safari Browser Cache on Mac.
+Follow the steps below to first enable the “Develop” tab in the top-menu on Mac and use Develop Menu to clear Safari Browser Cache.

-1. Open Safari browser > select Safari tab in the top menu-bar and click on Preferences… option in the drop-down menu.
+1. Open Safari browser > click on Safari tab in the top menu-bar and select Preferences… in the drop-down menu.

-2. On the next screen, click on the Advanced tab and select Show Develop Menu in Menu Bar option.
+2. On the next screen, switch to Advanced tab and select Show Develop Menu in Menu Bar option.

-This will enable the Develop option in the top menu-bar on your Mac.
+This will enable the “Develop” tab in the top menu-bar on your MacBook.

-3. Next, select the Develop tab in the top menu-bar and click on Empty Caches option in the drop-down menu.
+3. Next, click on the Develop tab in top menu-bar and select Empty Caches option in the drop-down menu.

-This will clear the Safari Browser Cache on your Mac.
+This will clear the Browser Cache on your Mac.

-2. Use Keyboard Shortcut to Clear Safari Cache on Mac
+2. Use Keyboard Shortcut to Clear Cache on Mac

-The easiest way to clear Safari Browser on Mac is to use the keyboard shortcut CMD + ALT + E keys on the keyboard of your Mac.
+The easiest way to clear Safari Cache on Mac is to press CMD + ALT + E keys on the keyboard of your computer.

-However, if you cannot remember shortcuts, it is better to enable the Develop menu on your Mac and use the first method as provided above.
+If you are not good at remembering Keyboard Shortcuts, it is better to enable the Develop menu and use the first method as provided above.